ProjectGinsberg/SDK/README.md

 ###Connections

-To connect the users Ginsberg account to external sources, such as fitbit and runkeeper, a popover webview is used for the user to sign into the respective services.
-This is activated with a single call to the SDK, once the user is logged into the server, as is as follows:
+1. To connect the users Ginsberg account to external sources, such as fitbit and runkeeper, a popover webview is used for the user to sign into the respective services.
+This is activated with a single call to the SDK, once the user is logged into the server.
+The call has a single parameter of an optional background image.
+For iOS this is UIImage, and Android an image ID.
+It looks as follows:

     ```obj-c
     //Obj-c